-This book is unique in its focus on the early stages of Alzheimer’s disease and how families can better understand and cope with its effects as their loved one begins to experience cognitive and behavioral changes.
+This book is unique in its focus on the early stages of Alzheimer’s and how families can better understand and cope with its effects as their loved one begins to experience cognitive and behavioral changes.
 Beyond practical coping advice, it provides suggestions on how to handle caregiver stress, an extensive list of resources, and a section consisting of first-person accounts by caregivers and family members who have faced similar situations.

 by David Shenk.
 New York: Random House, Inc., 2003

 Shenk is a journalist and NPR commentator who has written more than just a book about AD, but a moving exploration of the nature of memory and the history of the disease from its discovery to the present.
 He discusses the role of scientists, caregivers, and policymakers in the treatment history of the disease, giving examples of well-known personages who suffered from Alzheimer’s.
 The National Institute on Aging calls it “a readable, accessible description of the history of AD, research, and the human impact of the disease.”

 National Institutes of Health, 2008.

 This free NIH publication can be downloaded in PDF format or ordered as a print copy from the National Institute on Aging’s website.
 It takes a closer look at the healthy aging brain in comparison to the brain with Alzheimer’s, covers the latest information from the frontlines of diagnostic and treatment research, and talks about the need to improve caregiver support across a broad spectrum, especially for family caregivers.